Realmz: Free Realmz

 Realmz was originally released as shareware, with a $20 registration fee and additional fees for each scenario.
 As of November 2008, Fantasoft has released the full version of Realmz as a free download.
 The registration numbers for the scenarios have been made available to everyone on the Realmz Yahoo Group.
-Those who run Mac OS Classic were instructed to enter 410 on the registration screen and type in the serial number 13706024 then use the serial and registration code from Fantasoft.
+Users were instructed to enter 410 on the registration screen and type in the serial number 13706024 then use the serial and registration code from Fantasoft.

-Whereas Windows users could enter 410 on the registration screen and type in the serial number 13706024 then use the serial and registration code from Fantasoft.